azurecitadel/azurecitadel/content/vm/bastion.md

         Server=tcp:myserver.database.windows.net,1433;Database=myDataBase;User ID=mylogin@myserver;Password=myPassword;Trusted_Connection=False;Encrypt=True;
         ```

-    The managed identity retrieved the secret from the key vault.
-This is a very useful pattern when using a config management server and you need to be able to add keys, secrets and certs into your automation.
+    The managed identity successfully retrieved the secret.
+This is a very useful pattern when using a config management server and you need to be able to add keys, secrets and certs into your automation without compromising security.

 1. Disconnect from the remote desktop session

 ## SSH

-You can also SSH via Azure Bastion to your linux VM and authenticate using AAD.
+Now you will SSH via Azure Bastion to the linux VM and authenticate using AAD.

 This command works from both Windows (which now has the native [openssh](https://docs.microsoft.com/windows-server/administration/openssh/openssh_overview) client) and from linux systems such as WSL2.

 1. Copy the command